7 tax deductible charity gifts to boost your refund

 They produce milk for mothers to feed their children and their manure is great for small gardens, providing families living in poverty with a valuable source of nutrition.
 Families can also sell goats milk to supplement the household income.

-4. Donate a hand washing station to children in need
+4. Donate a hand washing station to a community in need

 5. Donate school supplies